tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Completed Binary Agents and Everything Be True, but got stuck on Arguments Optional - having trouble understanding how to write recursive functions.
 Will need to try again tomorrow!!

+### Day 44: January 15, 2019

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Back on the Arguments Optional scripting challenge.
+Accidentally wrote an infinite loop and broke the page, so I finally caved in and checked out the solutions and realized I needed to return a new function.
+Not sure why I kept thinking it needed to be recursive, but at least now I know.
+I also solved Make a Person, so there's only 1 scripting challenge left!